datadryad/dryad-app/app/views/layouts/_join_us.html.md

 address an immediate need but allows us to position the library as a source of expertise on related issues more generally.
-Our partnership with Dryad allows Lane Medical Library offer exceptional data storage and curation so we can focus our resources on education, guidance, and community building.
+Our partnership with Dryad allows Lane Medical Library offer exceptional data storage and curation so we can focus our resources on education, guidance, and community building.</em>

-<strong>-Director, Research & Instruction, Lane Medical Library,
+<strong>&mdash;Director, Research & Instruction, Lane Medical Library,
 Stanford</strong>
 </blockquote>